VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Method

 \subsection{Dataset Construction}

-Due to the lack of datasets annotated with camera motion trajectories, object motion trajectories, and lighting directions, we construct three specialized datasets.
-All datasets consist of 25-frame video clips with a spatial resolution of $320 \times 512$ pixels.
+Due to the lack of datasets jointly annotated with camera motion, object motion, and lighting direction, we construct three specialized datasets.
+All datasets consist of 25-frame video clips at a spatial resolution of $320 \times 512$.